AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 .. meta::
-   :description: Site2Cloud connection between Aviatrix Gateway and PAN
+   :description: Site2Cloud connection between Aviatrix Gateway and Palo Alto Networks
-   :keywords: Site2cloud, site to cloud, aviatrix, ipsec vpn, tunnel, PAN
+   :keywords: Site2cloud, site to cloud, aviatrix, ipsec vpn, tunnel, PAN, Palo Alto Networks

 =============================================
 Aviatrix Gateway to Palo Alto Firewall
 =============================================

-This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and Palo Alto Netowrks (PAN) Firewall.
+This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and Palo Alto Networks (PAN) Firewall.
 To simulate an on-prem PAN Firewall, we use a PAN VM at AWS VPC.

 Network setup is as following: